 AnaptysBio to Participate in Upcoming November Investor Conferences

-/EIN News/ -- SAN DIEGO, Nov.
-09, 2022 (GLOBE NEWSWIRE) -- AnaptysBio, Inc. (Nasdaq: ANAB), a clinical-stage biotechnology company focused on delivering innovative immunology therapeutics, today announced that Dan Faga, chief executive officer of AnaptysBio, will represent the company in a fireside chat at the Guggenheim 4th Annual Immunology and Neurology Conference on Monday November 14th, 2022, at 1:00 p.m.
+SAN DIEGO, Nov.
+09, 2022 (GLOBE NEWSWIRE) -- AnaptysBio, Inc. ANAB, a clinical-stage biotechnology company focused on delivering innovative immunology therapeutics, today announced that Dan Faga, chief executive officer of AnaptysBio, will represent the company in a fireside chat at the Guggenheim 4th Annual Immunology and Neurology Conference on Monday November 14th, 2022, at 1:00 p.m.
 ET / 10:00 a.m.
 PT; members of its senior management team will also be hosting investor meetings at the Jefferies London Healthcare Conference on November 16th, 2022.

 A live audio webcast of the presentation will be available on the investor section of the AnaptysBio website at https://ir.anaptysbio.com/events.
 A replay of the webcast will be available for 30 days following the event.